My Favorite "The Elder Scrolls V: Skyrim" Books

-Many gamers have commended this story in online video game forums.
+Numerous gamers have commended this story in online video game forums.
 Written in the first narrative, it recounts the first job of a bard during his youth, one that ended on a most intense and tragic note.
-Of all the Skyrim books I have read, I consider the Black Arrow the best written in terms of language and technique, with the paced, confident build-up pulling you in like an irresistible magnet.
+Of all the Skyrim books that I have read, I consider The Black Arrow the best written in terms of language and technique, with the paced, confident build-up pulling you in like an irresistible magnet.
 You will definitely feel the murderous justice of the black arrow, when it is shot for the final time.
 The explanation implied in the epilogue will likewise astound and impress you.

 Wabbajack is one of the shortest Skyrim books.
 One of the creepiest as well.
-Without giving too much away, let me just say this chiller strongly reminded me of one of Stephen King’s short stories, as in, the awful one about a doctor marooned on an island.
+Without giving too much away, let me just say this chiller strongly reminded me of one of Stephen King’s short stories.
+Specifically, the awful one about a doctor marooned on an island.
 Wabbajack incidentally also contains Lovecraftian elements.
-Lovecraft, of course, was acknowledged by King himself as a major source of inspiration.
-To summarize, fans of psychological horror would surely adore this disturbing tale.
-For the rest of you, try not to read this late in the night.
+Lovecraft, of course, acknowledged by King himself as a major source of inspiration.
+To summarize, fans of psychological horror would surely adore this disturbing rant.
+For the rest of you, try not to read this creepy soliloquy too late in the night.

 4. "The Lusty Argonian Maid"

 A perennial favorite among The Elder Scrolls fans, The Lusty Argonian Maid is divided into two parts and written as a comedic script.
-You can visualize it as one of those naughty, hysterical skids enjoyed by rowdy peasants, while under the summer night and surrounded by copious amounts of mead and ale.
+You can visualize both acts as one of those naughty, hysterical skids enjoyed by rowdy peasants, while under the summer night and surrounded by copious amounts of mead and ale.
 The script itself is chock full of sexual innuendoes, but never once overtly vulgar or rude.
 Too bad there are only two scenes available.
 Last I checked online, thousands of Elder Scrolls fans are still painfully awaiting more scenes to be added.
 I’m included in this lot.